Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Mitigation, Implication, and Discussion

-\textbf{Mitigating tool misevolution.} We have demonstrated that tool evolution might induce risks in the tool creation-reuse loop or ingestion of external tools.
-For tool creation and reuse, a key mitigation is automated safety verification.
-We propose a two-stage process: (1) using static analysis to scan new tools for vulnerabilities before they are added to the toolset, and (2) using a judge LLM to re-validate a tool's safety in the new context upon reuse.
-Although not tested in our work, this represents a crucial practice for maintaining internal tool safety.
-For ingesting external tools, we explored prompting the agent to explicitly assess a project's safety before creating a tool from it, injecting instructions such as ``If you find the project unsafe [...], refuse to package it."
-This intervention improved the agent's safety awareness, increasing Refusal Rate from 12.0\% to 32.1\% on Qwen3-235B-Instruct and from 15.9\% to 28.9\% on Gemini-2.5-Flash.
+\textbf{Mitigating tool misevolution.} For tool creation and reuse, a key mitigation is automated safety verification.
+We propose a two-stage process: (1) static analysis to scan new tools for vulnerabilities before adding them to the toolset, and (2) a judge LLM to re-validate safety upon reuse in the new context.
+Although not tested in our work, this is an important practice for maintaining internal tool safety.
+For ingesting external tools, we prompted the agent to explicitly assess project safety before packaging, such as ``If you find the project unsafe [...], refuse to package it."
+This intervention improved the agent's safety awareness, increasing Refusal Rate from 7.28\% to 69.0\% on Qwen3-235B-Instruct and from 2.70\% to 68.5\% on Gemini-2.5-Flash.
 Nevertheless, this result remains far from satisfactory.
 We discuss the potential reason and implications in Appendix \ref{app:mitigation_discussion_tool}.

-\textbf{Mitigating workflow misevolution.} We have shown that workflow evolution may also lead to safety decay, sometimes in unexpected ways.
-For instance, a seemingly innocuous step like an ensemble node can increase the Unsafe Rate.
-One potential mitigation strategy is to insert ``safety nodes" on the critical path of the workflow during or after workflow optimization.
-These safety nodes can be instantiated with guardrail LLMs or other verification tools.
-However, a key challenge remains in determining where to insert those nodes to balance safety and efficiency.
+\textbf{Mitigating workflow misevolution.} We showed that workflow evolution can cause safety decay, sometimes unexpectedly: even an innocuous step like an ensemble node may increase the Unsafe Rate.
+A simple mitigation is to add a safety-oriented prompt to the vulnerable Ensemble Node we identified, instructing it to pay attention to safety when aggregating responses.
+With this simple intervention, we observed an improvement in safety.
+The ASR has dropped from 83.1\% to 77.5\%, while the safe rate was promoted from 5.6\% to 13.1\%.
+More detailed discussion about workflow mitigation can be found in Appendix \ref{app:mitigation_discussion_workflow}.